ST10401447/Part-3-POE/README.md

 # Part-3-POE
 The Recipe Project

-## This project contains a WPF application of a recipe system that ask the user to enter the information of ingredients and steps and allow the user to scale the measurements and display the recipe9(s).
+## This project contains a WPF application of a recipe system that ask the user to enter the information of ingredients and steps and allow the user to scale the measurements and display the recipe(s).

 This WPF application is built to take in information of the recipe and display that information that will be inserted by the user.Every part of this project is a sample code which which shows the following: